tellor-io/dataSpecs/types/DivaProtocolPolygon.md

 ## Query Description

-This query returns the result for a given option ID (a specific prediction market) on the Diva Protocol on Polygon
+This query returns the result for a given poolID (a specific prediction market) on the Diva Protocol on Polygon

-## Query Parameters
+## Query Paramete

 The `DivaProtocolPolygon` query has one parameter, which specifies the requested data.

-1. **optionID** (uint256): ID of the prediction market
+1. **poolID** (uint256): ID of the prediction market

-The `optionID` should be a valid prediction market on the divaProtocol on the Polygon network, ready to be settled.
+The `poolID` should be a valid prediction market on the divaProtocol on the Polygon network, ready to be settled.

 ## Response Type